 It’s a Wedding, Not a Runway Show

-A wedding and a fashion show are not the same things.
+A wedding and a fashion show are not the same things so be sure to choose a wedding theme that suits your personality.
 You cannot tell them that they must go on a diet to attend your wedding.
 They are not invited to the event to show off their bodies.
 As a result, you must focus your attention on the ceremony.
 Even if we want everything to be perfect, keep your friends in mind.